-- Provide the school with all current advice and information concerning the young person - Name Bramfield House School in the EHCP - Agree contractual arrangements for transporting the young person to and from school - Email confirmation agreeing Core funding and additional funding if specified in the assessment.
+- Provide the school with all current advice and information concerning the young person - Name Bramfield House School in the EHCP if the decision is made at panel. - Agree contractual arrangements for transporting the young person to and from school - Email confirmation agreeing Core funding and additional funding if specified in the assessment.
 Also provide a signed IPA (Individual Placement Agreement)